Why Do We Love? Falling In Love And Sexual Attraction

 Love can be confusing sometimes

-The American Psychological Association defines love as “a complex emotion involving strong feelings of affection and tenderness for the love object,” as well as positive sensations in their presence, care for their well-being, and sensitivity to their opinions.
+The American Psychological Association defines love as “a complex emotion involving strong feelings of affection and tenderness for the love object", as well as positive sensations in their presence, care for their well-being, and sensitivity to their opinions.

 Love is often described as an emotion that develops in a relationship between two or more people and which takes on many different forms, such as the love between parent and child, romantic partners, close friends, for oneself, and more.

-Love and chemistry: Your brain in love
+Your brain in love

 When you think of your brain and how it perceives love, you might think of your thoughts racing, how consumed your mind seems to become with your significant other, or how easy it is to daydream about having a future together.
-From a chemical perspective, there is a lot going on, too.
+From a chemical perspective, there is a lot going on in love, too.
 According to a team of researchers, romantic love can be broken down into lust, attraction, and attachment, which each have their own set of hormones: testosterone and estrogen drive lust; dopamine, norepinephrine, and serotonin drive attraction; and oxytocin and vasopressin drive attachment.

-Love and biology: Your body in love
+Your body in love

 There are also some changes in the body that can occur when romantic love has arisen.
 For instance, love can slow your heart rate and decrease your blood pressure, it can provide pain relief, and it can even affect your taste buds.
 One study found that people who were induced to feel love rated a variety of tastes as sweeter than those who were instead induced to feel jealous, neutral, or even happy.
 In addition, feeling attracted to someone can also cause your pupils to dilate, and the early stages of an intense crush may cause you to have trouble sleeping.
+Why do we love?
+One evolutionary reason may be for health.

 Getty/MoMo Productions

+Why do we love?
 From the perspective of evolution, love may exist as a motivator with an adaptive benefit.
 Love can encourage people to procreate, contributing to the perpetuation of the human species.
 In this way, love can be more than chemical reactions, emotional experiences, and bodily effects.
 Love can play a key role in keeping the human species alive and can be an evolutionary mechanism driving humankind’s survival.
 According to some researchers, love is actually a “complex suite of adaptions, designed to solve specific problems of survival and reproduction.”
 In addition to romantic love, love for others such as friends and family can also contribute to strong social connections, which can have a range of positive health benefits.

 Help with love through therapy